ecocitycore/ui_frameworks_testing/README.md

 ui_frameworks_testing
 =====================

-Comparative benchmarking of jquery based ui with css3 animations (famous) and use of GPU (famous)
+Comparative benchmarking of jquery based ui with css3 animations and use of GPU (famous)

 basic jquery us